svin24/svin24.github.io/content/blog/Commons-clause-will-destroy-open-source.md

 I've struggled for many years to find a way to finance myself as the maintainer of many dozens of projects.
-For a long time it has been a demotivating struggle with no clear solutions, a struggle which at one point probably left me vulnerable to the temptations offered by the Common Clause.
+For a long time it has been a demotivating struggle with no clear solutions, a struggle which at one point probably left me vulnerable to the temptations offered by the Commons Clause.
 But today, the situation is clearly improving.

 Personally, I have a harder go of it because very little of my open source